 What is comp-2

 Comp-2 is also called double-precision floating-point number.
-PIC is not required.
+Picture clause is not required.